LUMA Arles

-The center is the brainchild of the Swiss art collector, art patron, documentary producer, impresario, and businesswoman Maja Hoffmann who heads the foundation and collaborated with Gehrys on the tower's genesis.
+The center was founded by Maja Hoffmann, who heads the foundation and collaborated with Gehrys on the tower's genesis.

 The building includes exhibition spaces, workshops, a library, an auditorium with 150 seats, and a café.

+The magazine Artnet reported that the total cost of the project is understood to be 150 million euros, but Maja Hoffmann has refused to comment on the figure.